 Why Globalization Partners

 Establishing a branch office or subsidiary in Angola to engage a small team is time-consuming, expensive and complex.
 Angolan labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Angola.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Angola PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.
+Our Angola PEO and Employer of Record solution provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Angola, please contact us.